Garry Jones Garry Jones

 So, when the social media ban for under-16s was initially proposed, the Australian Government focused on content: cyberbullying, predators, harmful images, toxic comparisons.
 The Australian government’s framing emphasized these dangers.
 These harms are real and they should never be underestimated.
 They are damaging.

-It seems that as a US jury has recently examined the architecture behind our screens and found it caused harm, the Australian government has expanded the scope of the laws, because the Meta and Google social media addiction verdict has exposed a fundamental flaw in how screen time is defined, measured, and understood, for users of all ages.
+It seems that as a US jury has recently examined the architecture behind our screens and found it caused harm, the Australian government has expanded the scope of the laws, because the verdict has exposed a fundamental flaw in how screen time is defined, measured, and understood, for users of all ages.

 This finding and what it means in the context of Australia’s Social Media Ban is explored in depth in a follow up article, Social Media Addiction Verdict Redefines Screen Time